 Working Dog Dentistry

-Dr J founded the Working Dog Dentistry Institute (WDI) within PetDentistry.com to raise awareness of - and to provide excellence of diagnosis and treatment for - Working Dog Dentistry.
+Dr. J founded the Working Dog Dentistry Institute (WDI) within PetDentistry.com to raise awareness of and to provide excellence of diagnosis and treatment for working dogs, who have unique stressors on dental health.

 Repertoire of Care

-Working Dogs have unique dental needs that arise directly from the type of work that they do.
-Know that your Working Dog is in excellent hands when being cared for by our team.
+Working Dogs have unique dental needs that arise directly from their type of work.

-Handicap Helping Dogs may experience diminished performance from discomfort due to gingivitis, periodontal disease, or a fractured tooth.
-The dental care of a Handicap Helping Dog is very similar to a house pet - with particular emphasis on preventive dental care so that they can work with no down time.
+Dental care is very similar to a house pet, with emphasis on preventive care so that they can work with no down time.

 Anesthesia Safety